 - Incorporate foods known to help increase moisture in skin, such as celery, cucumbers, salmon, flax seeds, and walnuts.

-If your skin is sensitive; reactive; dry; or prone to acne, rashes or redness I would recommend that you book a visit with me to discuss how we can work together to rebuild your dermal barrier and restore it to optimal function.
+If your skin is sensitive; reactive; dry; or prone to acne, rashes or redness I would recommend that you book a complimentary virtual visit with me to discuss how we can work together to rebuild your dermal barrier and restore it to optimal function.
 You will be amazed to see how much easier it is to have beautiful, glowing skin when you ensure your skin barrier is strong and nurtured.

 Have a beautiful day!